sparkflows/sparkflows-docs/docs/tutorials/reading-writing/read-csv-file.rst

 Reading from CSV File
 ---------------------

-It reads data from a CSV file using Read CSV processor.
+It reads data from a CSV File using Read CSV processor.

 * PATH : Path of csv file
 * SEPARATOR : CSV separator